-immediately when the "left behind" employees must fill in the gaps, but also there will be a hefty price to pay later on when the company wants to bring in replacement staff.
-According to the ASTD, it takes an average 13.5 months for a new employee to become fully proficient.
+average 13.5 months for a new employee to become fully proficient.
 Organizations who hold onto their mission critical knowledge regardless of staff cutbacks will have a tremendous edge over those who don't.
-Retaining critical operational knowledge in permanent, well-documented "systems"

-&lt;sup>2 http://weblog.infoworld.com/lewis/archives/2009/03/laying\off\staf.html that are easy to communicate and train from is the best way to protect your knowledge assets and prepare for the rebound.
+Retaining critical operational knowledge in permanent, well-documented "systems" that are easy to communicate and train from is the best way to protect your knowledge assets and prepare for the rebound.

 Even if you are "facing disaster and flinching" like the letter writer, it's not too late to protect the future.
-By standardizing operations you can help your business weather the current economic storm and also be better prepared to rapidly scale back up again when times improve.
+By standardizing operations you can help your business thrive today and weather any other economic storms that may be over the horizon.

-Grab the Operations Life Line
+Grab the Operations Life Line!

-These are just 5 reasons why good SOPs offer you a "Life line" in tough times-and why it is a smart strategy in all times!
-Today's economic downturn is the ultimate wake-up call for us all to get back to the fundamentals, and build a leaner, more accountable, results-oriented operations.
-At COMPROSE we're passionate about helping you get there-and stay there-even after the recovery!
+These are just 5 reasons why good SOPs are a smart strategy in all times and a "Life line" in tough times.
+Now is the time for us all to get back to the fundamentals, and build leaner, more accountable, results-oriented operations.
+Backburnering implementing good SOPs for another day is a costly business decision.
+Good SOPs deliver high ROI across the board.
+At COMPROSE we're passionate about helping you get there-and stay there!
+To learn more: visit at www.comprose.com